 – User-Friendly Interface: The user interface of Hastebin is typically simple and intuitive, with minimal distractions, making it easy for users to quickly create and share pastes.

 – Cross-Platform Access: Users can access Hastebin from various devices and web browsers, ensuring compatibility and convenience.

 How to Setup Hastebin on Debian 10

-After getting acquainted with Hastebin, we now intend to teach you how to set it up.
+After getting acquainted with Hastebin, we intend to teach you how to set it up.
+Before starting the Hastebin installation process, we suggest you purchase and use the Linux VPS plans provided on our website.
 You must first update your system with the following command:

 sudo apt update